Ellimaaac/UWB-Algorithms-on-MATLAB/README.md

 - Finaly, the program will caculates **the distance errors** difference between the device position and the hyperbolics intersection because as you see the intersection doesn't cross the initiator.
 <p align="center"><img src="img/hyperbolicIntersectionError.png" width="500"></p>

+# 2. Post Processing with reel CIR values
+The goal here is to be able to analyse the channel impulsive response.
+As there are several ways of processing the data, several more or less complex versions, there are several versions of the programme.
+However, they all have a common structure, which I will describe in detail below.

 # 3. References